crossbario/crossbar/docs/pages/administration/Quick-Reference.md

-title: Quick Ref
+title: Quick Reference
-toc: [Documentation, Administration, Quick Ref]
+toc: [Documentation, Administration, Quick Reference]

-# Quick Ref
+# Quick Reference

 A Crossbar.io node running in **local mode** reads a node configuration file upon startup and follows the configuration there to start services.